 The vocal repertoire included songs by Franz Schubert, Benjamin Britten and Robert Franz.

-In the final, which took place on Sunday February 24, 2013 at the Hanns Eisler Academy of Music in Berlin, Manuel Walser, a baritone from Switzerland who is only 23 years old, came out on top.
+In the final, which took place on Sunday February 24, 2013 at the Hochschule für Musik Hanns Eisler Berlin, the only 23-year-old baritone Manuel Walser from Switzerland prevailed.
 He received a scholarship worth a total of 30,000 euros.
-The second prize of 15,000 euros went to Annelie Sophie Müller, a mezzo-soprano from Berlin.
+The second prize of 15,000 euros went to Annelie Sophie Müller, mezzo-soprano from Berlin.
 The third prize of 7,500 euros was shared by mezzo-soprano Nathalie Mittelbach from Switzerland and soprano Sunyoung Seo from South Korea.
 The pianist prize of 10,000 euros was won by Jonathan Ware from the USA.
-The Promotional Prize of 5,000 euros went to soprano Annika Gerhards (born 1988).
-The audience also judged the singers and awarded the Audience Prize to Manuel Walser.
+The sponsorship prize of 5,000 euros went to soprano Annika Gerhards (born 1988).
+The audience also judged the singers and awarded the audience prize to Manuel Walser.

 The jury included Thomas Quasthoff (chair), Brigitte Fassbaender, John Gilhooly, Helga Machreich-Unterzaucher, Dominique Meyer, Charles Spencer and Richard Stokes.

-The first prize of 30,000 euros went to the mezzo-soprano Amira Elmadfa from Germany.
-The second prize of 15,000 euros went to baritone Martin Häßler from Germany.
+The first prize of 30,000 euros went to mezzo-sporanist Amira Elmadfa from Germany.
+The second prize of 15,000 euros went to the baritone Martin Häßler from Germany.
 The third prize was shared.
-3.750,- Euro each went to the English mezzo-soprano Anna Huntley and to the baritone David Pichlmaier from Germany.
+3,750 each went to the English mezzo-soprano Anna Huntley and the baritone David Pichlmaier from Germany.
 The pianist prize of 10,000 euros went to James Baillieu from South Africa.
-The Promotional Prize of 5,000 euros went to the Finnish Lied Duo consisting of baritone Aarne Pelkonen, born in 1986, and pianist Juho Alakärppä, born in 1983.
-The Audience Prize went to Benjamin Appl.
+The sponsorship prize of 5,000 euros went to the Finnish song duo consisting of the baritone Aarne Pelkonen, born in 1986, and the pianist Juho Alakärppä, born in 1983.
+The audience award went to Benjamin Appl.

 The jury included Thomas Quasthoff (chair), Annette Dasch, Brigitte Fassbaender, Robert Gambill, John Gilhooly, Charles Spencer and Eva Wagner-Pasquier.